seng438-winter-2023/seng438-a5-maostar1010/seng438-a5-team_number.md

 # Introduction

+The purpose of this lab is to measure the reliability of software using two different techniques.
+The two techniques used are Reliability Growth Testing (RGT) and Reliability Demo Charting (RDC).
+We will use both techniques to measure the reliability and quality of a hypothetical system and compare the efficacy and usability of each technique.
+We selected [Failure Report 1](./failure-data-set2/Failure_Data_Set/Failure%20Report%201.docx) as our system to assess.
+This system is a hypothetical front-end system, the failures are measured over the course of 12 hours.
+Each failure is documented, with the description, time of occurence, severity, and state.

 # Assessment Using Reliability Growth Testing

-For our Reliability Growth Testing (RGT), we selected C-SFRAT as our preferred tool due to its user-friendly interface.
+For our RGT, we selected C-SFRAT as our preferred tool due to its user-friendly interface.
 However, we encountered compatibility issues with the initial data sets.
 To address this, we modified Failure Report 1 to comply with C-SFRAT's required format.
 We established a time interval of 1 hour and assumed that the failures were uniformly distributed.

 To provide an example of our cleaned data set, let's consider the first hour.
 During this interval, 9 errors were recorded, hence the execution time per failure is 0.11 (in hours):